hiddify/hiddify-relay/README.md

 `1.
 Install iptables rules`

-After selecting the number `1` in the `IPTables Menu`, it asks you to enter the IP address of the main server and press `Enter` button to activate the tunnel on ports `443` and `80`.
+After selecting the number `1` in the `IP-Tables Menu`, it asks you to enter the IP address of the main server and press `Enter` button to activate the tunnel on ports `443` and `80`.

 `2.
 Check ports in use`
 This option shows you the ports used in the IPTables tunnel.